George Brown (British Labour politician): Opposition

+Election of 1951

 Brown ceased to be a minister when Labour lost the 1951 general election at the end of October.
 Like other Labour ex-ministers, Brown found himself forced to rely on an inadequate parliamentary salary; this led him to consider a return to being a trade union official.
 However, in 1953 he was hired as a consultant by the Mirror Group newspapers, enabling him to stay in politics.

 Brown was a partisan participant in the Labour Party's internecine struggles in the early 1950s, opposing the Bevanite campaign.
 His natural campaigning ability became well-known, as did his tendency to be rude to those with whom he had disagreements.
 Shortly after the 1955 general election, Brown was elected to the Shadow cabinet for the first time; from that December, when his friend Hugh Gaitskell became Leader of the Labour Party, Brown found it easier to win promotion.
 Brown had a private but widely publicised shouting-match with Soviet leaders Nikita Khrushchev and Nikolai Bulganin when he was part of a Labour Party delegation invited to dine with them on their British visit in April 1956.
 In October that year, he lost the election for Treasurer of the Labour Party to Aneurin Bevan by 3,029,000 to 2,755,000 votes.